5 tips for avoiding plantar fasciitis

 There are many forums and blogs that discuss plantar fasciitis and its treatment.
 What we don't really understand is what causes plantar fasciitis, however we do have a good idea about the main risk factors for getting plantar fasciitis.

 1. Keep your weight down

-This is easier said than done for some people, however one of the hypothesised causes of plantar fasciitis is compression of the plantar fascia under the heel bone.
+This is easier said than done, however one possible causes of plantar fasciitis is compression of the plantar fascia under the heel bone.
 If there is too much weight coming from above the plantar fascia can get overloaded and the tissue will break down.
-Often people experiencing plantar fasciitis will report recently gaining weight, and the plantar fascia does not have the capacity to deal with this increase in weight.
+Often people with plantar fasciitis will report recently gaining weight, and the plantar fascia does not have the capacity to deal with this increase in weight.
 People who have a high BMI are more likely to experience plantar fasciitis, and in most randomised trials for plantar fasciitis, the mean BMI is 30 kg/m2 (which is classified as obese).

 2. Stretch your calves

 Decreased ankle joint range of motion is another important risk factor for plantar fasciitis.
 When we walk our body needs to move over the foot, however if there is insufficient motion at the ankle, the motion will be found at the next joint.
 This will lead to flattening of the arch and increased stress being placed on the plantar fascia.
 So maintaining good ankle joint range of motion by having flexible calves is an important method of preventing plantar fasciitis, and other type of foot pain.

 Plantar fasciitis is more common in warmer weather when people are walking around barefoot or in flat sandals or thongs.
 When standing barefoot, there is increased tension placed on the plantar fascia, plus the body's centre of pressure is located toward the heel.
 When wearing shoes with a heel lift the tension on the plantar fascia reduces, and the centre of pressure moves toward the toes.